 - Check for understanding – “Does this make sense?”

 - Talk about the next steps – “Great!
 As a next step, I want you to write your own Impact Benefit Statement and then during our one on one meeting tomorrow we will practice using it by role-playing.”

 Directing should be used sparingly, especially when coaching high performers.

 Sometimes, even directing doesn’t work.
 Maybe your salesperson has the requisite skills to be an effective prospector, but they lack the motivation to prospect consistently.

 In these cases, you should consider employing other management actions such as performance counseling in order to understand the root cause of the motivation issue, re-set performance expectations, or, given the fundamental importance of prospecting to a successful sales career, discuss career alternatives (e.g., account management, customer service, etc.).

 Sales coaching should never be a struggle between you and the salesperson.
-It should be a collaborative process and you should flexible in your approach, tailoring your coaching based on each of salesperson’s specific development needs.
+It should be a collaborative process and you should be flexible in your approach, tailoring your coaching based on each of the salesperson’s specific development needs.
 When you do encounter coaching resistance, remember to use the C.O.D.E. framework.

 About David Jacoby

 As a Managing Director at Sales Readiness Group, David helps large B2B sales organizations improve sales performance.
 Previously, David was a Principal at Linear Partners, a sales consulting firm providing sales strategy, sales operations, talent management, and interim management services to emerging growth companies.
 In the past, David has served as Vice President of Business Affairs of Xylo, Inc., where he was responsible for the Company's business development, sales operations, legal affairs, and financing activities.